Wagency

 Can I send fee requests to institutions outside the United States?

-If the institution is a nonprofit registered in the U.S. but located elsewhere you can, but otherwise, WAGENCY is for now limited to institutions based in the U.S.
+If the institution is a nonprofit registered in the U.S. but located elsewhere you can, but otherwise, WAGENCY is limited to institutions based in the U.S.

 Can I send fee requests to commercial galleries?